THE OPPORTUNITY WITH THE PRESENT

 This is the reason there is a glaring disconnect.
 Our organizational design, rationale and reporting structure were borrowed from the military.
 It was absolutely the best model for mass production.
 However, our economy is no longer driven by manufacturing; it is now aligned with financial services.
 We are also in the business of information.
 And yet, we still go to “work” as if the assembly line still exists.
 We adhere to our widget mentality in the form of hierarchical business structures, job descriptions and reporting mechanisms do not necessarily support and engage the knowledge worker.

 The result?
 Disengagement.
 According to a Gallup study (The State of American Workplace) in June 2013, only 30% of American workers are engaged in their jobs.
 This is serious: it means 7 out of 10 people mostly only show up for work minus their heart.
-Worst, growth in employee engagement has remained flat in 2015, with only a two-point increase in the past two and a half years.
+Worst, growth in employee engagement has remained flat, with only a two-point increase in the past two and a half years

 Now, let me submit an alternative.
 The near and immediate future.